priyadarshi/Applozic-Chat-SDK-Documentation/CONFIGURATION-DOC.md

 ###Access Token URL

-Access Token URL (Authentication Url) can be configured by application admin in Applozic Dashboard for authenticating users from your backend server.
-The Url should accept POST request with following two paramters.
+Access Token URL (Authentication Url) can be configured by Application admin in Applozic Dashboard for authenticating users from your backend server.
+This Url should accept POST request with following two request parameters.
-The user should provide the access token in the "accessToken" option while plugin initialization.
+The user should provide the access token in the **accessToken** option while plugin initialization.

 | Parameter  | Description |
 | ------------- | ------------- |